guidance-guarantee-programme/pension_guidance/content/scams.md

 * says you can access your pension money before 55 and that they can help you with this
 * encourages you to take out a large lump sum, or your whole pension pot as cash, and to let them invest it for you
 * asks you to transfer your money quickly, even sending documents to you by courier - never make a rush decision about your pension money
-* uses words like 'pension liberation', ‘loan’, ‘loophole’, ‘free pension review’ or ‘one-off investment’
+* uses words like ‘pension liberation’, ‘loan’, ‘loophole’, ‘free pension review’ or ‘one-off investment’
 * offers you an investment described as ‘unique’, ‘overseas’, ‘environmentally friendly’, ‘ethical’ or in a ‘new’ industry

 You can [read examples of real pension scams.](http://www.pensionsadvisoryservice.org.uk/publications-files/uploads/members_detailed_booklet_7_page.pdf) (PDF, 1MB, 7 pages)